-People who catch flu can suffer with fever, cough, sore throat and body aches for several days.
-Flu causes thousands of hospitalizations and deaths every year.
-Getting flu vaccine is the best way to prevent flu.
+People who get sick with the flu can have fever, cough, sore throat and body aches for several days.
+The flu causes thousands of hospitalizations and deaths every year.
+Getting a flu shot is the best way to prevent flu.

 Circulating flu viruses can change from year to year.
 Different viruses affect people differently, based on the virus and a person’s ability to fight infection.
 Some flu seasons are worse than others.
 There is no way to predict how severe a flu season will be.

 All 2019-2020 flu vaccines protect against these viruses:

 - A/Brisbane/02/2018 (H1N1)pdm09-like virus.

 Most flu vaccines are quadrivalent, meaning they also protect against:

 All flu vaccines supplied in Washington by the Vaccines For Children Program are quadrivalent.